jarusll/the-logs/index.md

 ### Plan for today
 - [ ] dockerize something, anything

-Have been browsing alot of r/fuckcars.
+Have been browsing a lot of r/fuckcars.
 I have a craving for reading about city design.

 I'll be making my own home gym.